PolyhedraTech/m-n-CAk-examples/README.txt

 # Wildfire Simulation Project

 ## Overview
 This project simulates the spread of a wildfire using a cellular automaton model based on m:n-CAk.
-The simulation takes into account various factors such as vegetation type, and humidity levels, to model the propagation of the fire over a landscape.
+The simulation takes into account various factors such as vegetation type, humidity levels, and wind conditions to model the propagation of the fire over a landscape.
 The output of the simulation is a video that visually represents the spread of the wildfire over time, providing insights into how different conditions affect the fire's behavior.

 ## Files in the Project